Mr-Mappie/mappie/website/src/posts/object-mapping/posts/java.md

 of properties.
 Instead, the convention is to have a field `x`, and a getter `getX()` and setter `setX(Person value)` method.

-Mappie uses these getter methods in implicit mappings.
-They must follow the convention `getX()` for the property `x` to be inferred.
+Mappie uses these getter- and setter methods in implicit mappings.
+They must follow the convention `getX()` and `setX(...)` for the property `x` to be inferred.
 Also note that in Java all types are nullable.
-Mappie will give a warning if a Java getter is used to assign to a non-nullable target.
+Mappie will give a warning if a Java type is used to assign to a non-nullable target.

 For example, suppose we have the Java class `Person`
 ```java